anuket-project/anuket-specifications/doc/tech/approach.md

 <a name="5.1.2"></a>
 ### 5.1.2 Networking Strategy Objectives

-This section catalogs CNTT's high-level objectives for the Networking and Fabric Strategy.
+This section catalogs CNTT's high-level objectives for the Network Fabric Strategy.

 > List needs to be prioritized; expect additional objectives to be added, as they arise.
 This represents the _What_, not the _How_.